TassieBruce/mplot-pybind/README.md

 - mplotpp::meshgrid  Like python's numpy.meshgrid to construct coordinate arrays
   as `Eigen::Array` objects.

-The `meson` build system is used to compile all examples and compile and install (if desired) the utilities library.
+The `meson` build system is used to compile all examples and install the utilities library if desired.

 ## Prerequisites

 On a Debian-based system, the following should install everything needed to build and run the examples and library.
 ```
-sudo apt install pybind11-dev python3-matplotlib meson libeigen3-dev
+sudo apt install pybind11-dev python3-matplotlib meson libeigen3-dev pkg-config
 ```
 Of course you also need a `c++` compiler.
 You can choose
 ```